 Even on a basic level, older generations are more susceptible to dry, flaky skin that can be uncomfortable, leading to cracking and chapping.
 This is may not seem as detrimental as the above examples, but itchy skin can certainly impact the quality of life for everyone in your home.

 The effects of dry air are particularly worse in cold climates, often for one simple reason: furnaces.

 In cold areas where the air is already dry, heating systems need to be used to heat the home.
 The problem is that furnaces also tend to further dry out the air, leading to arid environments and sick families.

-Encourage your loved ones to:
+Encourage your elderly loved ones to: